DarraghReid/dara-MS1/README.md

 6. Click the "Save" button.
 7. Upon page refresh, scroll down and locate the link to the live deployed page.

+### Forking the GitHub Repository

+Forking the GitHub repository allows us to make a copy of our original repository where changes can be made without affect the orignal copy.
+To do this, follow these steps:

+1. Log in to GitHub.
+2. Select your repository.
+3. Locate and click the "Fork" in the top right corner, under the nav bar.
+4. A copy of the original repository should have been created in your GitHub account.

+### Run Locally

+1. Log in to GitHub.
+2. Locate repository.
+3. Locate and click the "Code" dropdown menu.
+4. Under HTTPS, copy the URL.
+5. Open your development editor and a terminal window in your chosen directory.
+6. In the terminal, type "git clone " followed by the URL you copied in step 4 and press enter.
+7. A clone of the project should have been created.

 ## Credits